-The estimated incidence is 0.8-4:10,000 live births 13 with a well recognised geographical variation between types; however, this has been speculated to be ...
+The estimated incidence is 0.8-4:10,000 live births 13 with a well recognized geographical variation between types; however, this has been speculated to be ...

 Cephalopagus twins are a rare type of conjoined twins.
 They are fused from the vertex to the umbilicus.
 They share a common cranium with either one composite face or two faces on opposite sides of the conjoined head.

-The thoraces are fused with fusion of liver, heart and the upper gastrointesti...
+The thoraces are fused with fusion of liver, heart, and the upper gastrointest...